How to Get Rid of Biscuit Beetles? | Information and Control Guide

 What Is the Life Cycle of a Biscuit Beetle?

 Like other beetle species, biscuit beetles undergo complete metamorphosis.
-They pass through four life stages – egg, larva, pupa, and adult.
+They pass through four life stages: egg, larva, pupa, and adult.
 Females lay between 75 and 100 white eggs one by one within 6-20 days.

 Eggs hatch into larvae from 26 to 100 days, depending on the weather and availability of food.
 Biscuit beetle larvae pass through 4 to 6 larval stages, which usually last for 4 to 20 weeks.

 Their pupal stage can last for 12-18 days, which is the time when they are temporarily inactive inside a small cocoon in a food material.
+Once they emerge as adults, biscuit beetles will fly and can live between 16 and 20 days.

 Where Do Biscuit Beetles Lay Their Eggs?

-Biscuit beetles lay their eggs in almost any dry organic matter, where the larvae dig when they are about to pupate.
+Biscuit beetles lay their eggs in almost any dry organic matter, which the larvae dig when they are about to pupate.
 This includes food materials such as bread, cookies, chocolates, flour, dry mixes, grains, and spices.
+They also deposit eggs in leather, hair, horn, wool, wooden objects, and museum specimens.

 Do Biscuit Beetles Have Wings?